if-ai/ComfyUI-IF_AI_tools/README.md

 ## TODO
-- Undergoing full refactor the next update will have three nodes one for general purpose chat, one for Images creation, one complementary carrying the embeddings and axiliary tools
+- Undergoing full refactor the next update will have three nodes one for general purpose chat, one for Images creation, one complementary carrying the embeddings and auxiliary tools
 - [ ] Fix Bugs and make it work on latest ComfyUI
 - [ ] Fix Graph Visualizer Node
 - [ ] Tweak IF_Assistants and Templates